anhnktp/toppan/INSTALLATION.md

 ### Software requirements

 - NVIDIA Graphics Driver 430
-- Docker, docker-compose and nvdia-docker2
+- Docker, docker-compose and nvdia-docker2 (only if you want to use Docker)

 ## II.
 Setup Instructions for Host Machine